 I had no idea that in just a couple of weeks time, my job would be put at risk of redundancy.
 As silly and big headed as it now sounds, I never dreamt my job would be one of the ones put at risk.

 I was now in a dilemma.
-I had so been looking forward to clearing the last of my debts, and to start saving money again, and now everything had been thrown up in the air.
+I’d been looking forward to clearing the last of my debts and starting to save again, and now everything had been thrown up in the air.

 I had 2 choices: